Global install

 ✗ checkout — bounceChance must be between 0 and 1

-2 passed, 1 failedFlags
+2 passed, 1 failedsynode analyze

 All flags apply to the generate command.
 They override config file values.